-- 7A.70 Non-financial KPIs provide insight into future financial prospects and progress in managing risks and opportunities.
+- 7A.69 The KPIs used in the analysis should be those that the directors judge are most effective in assessing progress against objectives or strategy, monitoring principal risks, or otherwise utilised to measure the development, performance or position of the business.
+There should be alignment between the KPIs presented in the strategic report and the key sources of value and risks identified in the business model. - 7A.70 Non-financial KPIs provide insight into future financial prospects and progress in managing risks and opportunities.
 They may include, for example, measures related to product quality, customer complaints, environmental matters or employee metrics.
 Non-financial KPIs may be a mixture of indicators which provide information about what the entity has done in the past and what may happen in the future.
 They should include matters potentially affecting the long-term sustainability of the entity. - 7A.71 Where possible, KPIs should reflect the way that the board manages the entity's business.
 They may be generally accepted measures that are widely used, either within the entity's industry sector or more broadly.
 However, the comparability of the KPIs should not override the effectiveness of the KPIs for assessing the performance or position of the business.